Mac-McFarland/Recipe-Bot/README.md

 This project is licensed under the MIT License.

 Feel free to customize this README file to fit the specific details of your Recipe Bot project.
-Include instructions for installation, configuration, usage, and any other relevant information.
+Include instructions for installation, configuration, usage, feedback, and any other relevant information.
+Thanks!